 I was actually planning on doing something with a pork butt and green tea today, but after seeing Heather’s post about Orzo with Linguica and Clams at Gild the Voodoolily this morning, my menu made an abrupt turn.

-For me, a truly great paella is loaded with meat and seafood, with an intense smokey flavour coming from browned Chorizo and tender chunks of chicken.
+For me, a truly great paella is loaded with meat and or seafood with plump grains of rice that are firm to the bite, yet coated in a layer of flavor thanks to all the ingredients it is cooked with.
 The seafood should be fresh, plump and succulent including things like shrimp, octopus, squid, mussels, or whatever other seafood is fresh at the fish monger today.
 The rice should be overflowing with umami having a velvety texture and a deep golden hue imbued by the saffron and soffrito.
 Most importantly, there has to be a layer of mahogany brown soccarat at the bottom of the pan from the rice and sauce caramelizing to the pan.

 The following recipe achieved all my goals and best of all it’s simple enough to make on a weeknight.
 While I always encourage you to improvise your own version, here are a couple tips for a successful paella.